ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     #ListenAddress ::
     ~~~

     Notice that I've also put a concrete IP in the `ListenAddress` parameter, making the ssh daemon (called `sshd`) to listen only on the interface that corresponds to that IP.
-In this case, the IP corresponds with the physical ethernet network card that is in use in the host.
+In this case, the IP corresponds with the physical Ethernet network card that is in use in the host.
 By default, the `sshd` process listens in all available interfaces in the host, when set with the default `ListenAddress 0.0.0.0` setting.

 2. Save the the change and restart the `ssh` service.